wal-e/wal-e/README.rst

 ------------------------------------

-To reduce the read load on base backups, they are sent through the tool ``mbuffer`` first.
+To reduce the read load on base backups, they are sent through the tool ``pv` first.
 To use this rate-limited-read mode, use the option --cluster-read-rate-limit as seen in ``wal-e backup-push``.

 TODO